 55. Reis Magos Fort

 The Reis Magos Fort is located on a hill and it is accessible through a ramp or a narrow staircase.
 You can catch a spectacular sight of River Mandovi from here.
 There are sloping walls, underground rooms, passages, cylindrical turrets in the premises.
-The water supply of the fort originates from a fresh water spring, that is situated inside the Fort.
+The water supply of the fort originates from a fresh water spring, inside the Fort.

 56. Mormugao Fort

-Mormugao Fort was regarded as one of the most important coastal forts of Goa.
+Mormugao Fort was one of the most important coastal forts of Goa.
 You will find some spectacular views of the sea from here.
 The major attraction of this fort are the inscriptions on gates of the fort and many tourists come to scour the historical treasures that lie within the premises.

 57. Fort Terekhol